diegoparrilla/slate/source/index.html.md

 There are several different type of resources that will grow in time:

-* __IP__: IP version 4 that has been used in any abusing activities like spam, attacks, hacking activities and others.
+* __IP__: IP address that has been used in any abusing activities like spam, attacks, hacking activities and others.
 * __Domains__: Domain names used as email registration, source of attacks and others.
 * __Emails__: Emails used in spam and fraudulent activities.
 * __IP Geolocation__: For Geolocation activities, access to a Geolocation Rest API based in MaxMind GeoIP Lite database is also available.